 NASSLLI Call for Course and Workshop Proposals

 In an effort to limit the spread of COVID-19 and safeguard the health of potential attendees, we will not be hosting NASSLI in the summer of 2020.
 Instead, we will host the Web Summer School in Logic, Language, and Information, WeSSLLI.
 This will be a fully virtual school, with five classes and no parallel sessions.
-The Virtual Student Sessions will take place on July 11-12, the WeSSLLI Courses and Workshops on July 13-17, and Virtual SemDial (WatchDial) will follow on July 18-19.
+The Virtual Student Sessions and the the WeSSLLI Courses and Workshops will run July 11-17, and Virtual SemDial (WatchDial) will follow on July 18-19.